lupedsagaces/bot-require/README.md

 # BotRequire

-This repository contains a script that installs various tools required for a hacker python bot.
+This repository contains a script that installs various tools required for a hacker python bot developed by [OFJAAH](https://github.com/KingOfBugbounty/KingOfBugBountyTips/blob/master/bottest.py) It's based for recon.
 It automates the installation of all dependencies and simplifies the setup of the development environment.

 ## Installation